friendly-traceback/docs/docs/_sources/repl_api.rst.txt

     extracting information from the **friendly-traceback** code.

-    Note that, in addition to the functions shown below, when using **Friendly** instead of **friendly-traceback**,
-    some additional functions might be included as means to change the colour scheme used by **Friendly**.
+    Note that, in addition to the functions shown below, when using **friendly** instead of **friendly-traceback** in a given environment, some additional functions might be included that are specific to that environment.

 .. automodule:: friendly_traceback.console_helpers
    :members:

-.. class:: FriendlyHelpers

-    Helper class which can be used in a console as an alternative to using the helper functions directly.
-    This can be helpful if one of the helper functions gets redefined.

-    It is usually instantiated using the name ``Friendly``.

-    For example, we can write ``Friendly.why()`` as equivalent to ``why()``.